vedph/cadmus-doc/models/thesauri/index.md

 # Thesauri

 Here you can find example thesauri for each general model.
-Parts marked by 🔖 may have [role-dependent thesauri](../thesauri#role-dependent-thesauri): a role dependent thesaurus ID has the role suffixed to its ID after a `_` and before the `@` language identifier.
+Parts marked by 🔖 may have [role-dependent thesauri](../thesauri#role-dependent-thesauri): a role-dependent thesaurus ID has the role suffixed to its ID after a `_` and before the `@` language identifier.

 ## General